P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Learning Scheduling Decisions in

-\noindent1. \textbf{State ($\mathcal{S}$)}: Given an MMDBMS index under a certain scheduling policy, \sys{} uses the hardware performance statistics (e.g., instruction count, LLC misses) observed at different cores, the traffic in the memory channels and interconnect links, and the placement of the index slices on the hardware, to represent states of the DBMS index as well as the hardware.
+\noindent1. \textbf{State ($\mathcal{S}$)}: Given a main-memory index under a certain scheduling policy, \sys{} uses the hardware PMU statistics (e.g., instruction count, LLC misses) observed at different cores, the traffic in memory channels and interconnect links, and the current placement of the index slices to represent the index and the hardware state.

-\noindent2. \textbf{Action ($\mathcal{A}$)}: Given the next index slice to schedule, the action space of \sys{} constitutes of the worker cores that are feasible for the agent to choose from without any constraint violation.
+\noindent2. \textbf{Action ($\mathcal{A}$)}: Given the next index slice to schedule, the action space of \sys{} consists of worker cores eligible for selection, i.e., prediction, without violating any constraints.

-\noindent3. \textbf{State Transition ($\mathcal{P}$)}: Given the current state and an action, i.e., the scheduling of an index slice onto a core, how the current state transitions to a new state reflecting the aftermath of the latest placement.
-When the last index slice is placed, the agent reaches the terminal state.
+\noindent3. \textbf{State Transition ($\mathcal{P}$)}: Given the current state and an action, state transition captures how to transition to a new state and reflects the aftermath of the latest placement decision.
+When the last index slice is placed, the agent reaches a terminal state.

-\noindent4. \textbf{Reward ($\mathcal{R}$)}: Once an index slice is scheduled into one of the worker cores of the hardware, the reward reflects how the stated decision improves the query throughput of the DBMS index.
+\noindent4. \textbf{Reward ($\mathcal{R}$)}: As an index slice is placed into a CPU core, $\mathcal{R}$ reflects how this decision improves index query throughput.

-\textbf{Offline Dataset Creation.} \sys{} learns the query scheduling policy over the MMDBMS index \textit{offline}, i.e., from a static dataset without active interaction with the DBMS.
-This is referred to as Offline RL.
-We collect a dataset $\mathcal{D}=\{\tau_1, \tau_2, \ldots, \tau_{\mathcal{D}}\}$.
-Given a particular hardware, dataset and query workload, each $\tau=(\pi, \verb|Hardware Snapshot|_\pi)$ in the dataset refers to a spatial query scheduling policy of the MMDBMS index and its hardware snapshot under the stated policy.
-Recall from Section~\ref{sec:pmoss_sys} that it is \sys{}'s system component that provides the \verb|Hardware Snapshot| of an MMDBMS index operating under a certain scheduling policy.

-Figure~\ref{fig:off_ds} outlines the offline dataset curated for training the learned component of \sys{} in the context of a B$^+$-Tree for a particular hardware.
-The dataset reflects the B$^+$-Tree state, i.e., how does the B$^+$-Tree perform under varied spatial query scheduling policies for a given context, i.e., data distribution and query workload.
-Notice that the offline dataset does not maintain any information pertaining to the DBMS context.
-It only retains the \verb|Hardware Snapshot| of the MMDBMS index that implicitly reflects both the DBMS context as well as the efficiency of the policy.
-Section~\ref{sec:eval} provides more detailed discussion of the datasets, query workloads, and the scheduling policies.